Roger Dean Chevrolet Stadium – St Louis Cardinals Spring Training

 The MVP Grille brings some tastes from St. Louis to the stadium in the form of St. Louis dogs, Cubs Hater dogs (both $9), and pancake & sausage on a stick ($4.50, with maple dipping sauce).
 Try the pancake on a stick just to say you did.
 The concession also has selections from the Miami club, but Sonny BBQ is the only thing to recommend there ($9.75).

-Roger Dean Stadium has a fairly common minor league layout.
+Roger Dean Stadium has a fairly common minor-league layout.
 The field boxes (closer to the field) run from outfield to outfield around home plate.
 A second tier of loge seats, separated by the main walkway from the field boxes, runs from about third to first.
 Above them, the press box and luxury suites sit right around home plate.
-A party tent and small bleachers section sits out in left field, and the Cassidy Cool Zone (an air-conditioned group area with an all-you-can-eat buffet) and a small picnic berm sit in right.
-The view in the outfield is a pair of executive offices (the Marlins in left and the Cardinals in right).
+A party tent and small bleachers section minor leagues out in the onion theleft field, and the Cassidy Cool Zone (an air-conditioned group area with an all-you-can-eat buffet) and a small picnic berm sit in right.
+The view in the outfield is a pair of executive offices (the Marlins on the left and the Cardinals in right).

 All the seats offer good views close to the action, but there is nearly no cover from the elements unless you spring for a luxury box or group event area.
 The only regular seating with any sort of protection is the last three rows of the loge boxes in front of the press box but not directly underneath the first base luxury boxes.
 Sitting anywhere else?
 Load up on sunscreen and pray it doesn’t rain.

-Roger Dean Stadium is located within the planned community of Abacoa within Jupiter, FL.
-It is a development of different areas, each themed on different architecture, with plenty of shopping and dining available.
+Roger Dean Stadium is located within the planned community of Abacoa in Jupiter, FL.
+It is a development of different areas, each themed on a different architecture, with plenty of shopping and dining available.
 A Florida Atlantic University campus also lies just south of the park.

 The Abacoa development has a lot of restaurant and bar options within a few blocks of the park.
 Those looking for a drink after the game will find JJ Muggs Stadium Grill right across the street, while Rooney’s Public House, and DAS Biergarten are just slightly further down the road.
 Eateries include the Copa Cabana, Le Metro Neighborhood Bistro, Costello’s Trattoria, Jumby Bay Island Grill, and Hokkaido Hibachi & Sushi.